matthiasak/radial-menu/main-article.md

 ![The "start" handler initializes the "move" handler and stores the initial position of the mouse/finger.
 The "move" handler then stores a new position each time the event is fired, calculating the rotation around the center of the compass UI.](./5.png)

 ### Final thoughts:

+We have covered several sections of code for this UI.
+Through some calculated styling and event handling, we managed to create an interface pattern that is quite reusable and an approach that reaps the benefits of the following:

 - **Context-aware design**